-Here, to experimentally resolve the question of whether mitochondrial disease phenotypes can change in single individuals as a result of the dynamics of the proportion of AmtDNA in various tissues, we have used a mouse model carrying pathogenic AmtDNA.
-Previously, we succeeded in generating a trans-mitochondrial mouse model (mitomice Δ) with a heteroplasmic state for wild-type mtDNA and Δ mtDNA with a 4696-bp deletion from nucleotide position 7759 of the tRNALys gene to position 12,454 of the ND5 gene (see Figure 1A) (Inoue et al. 2000).
+Some patient studies have reported the possibility that infants with PS who survive into childhood develop the clinical features of KSS (Larsson et al. 1990; McShane et al. 1991; Rotig et al. 1995).
+Furthermore, Larsson and colleagues suggested that the transition of disease phenotypes is governed by the fractional concentration of Δ mtDNA in various tissues (Larsson et al. 1990); however, there is currently no experimental evidence for this.
+Since mitochondrial function is regulated both by nuclear DNA and mtDNA (Larsson and Clayton.
+1995), it is possible that nuclear genomic background is involved in the pathogenesis of different disease phenotypes.
+Supporting evidence of this is the finding that the homoplasmic state of a pathogenic mutant mtDNA does not always induce serious clinical phenotypes in a mother and her children (McFarland et al. 2002).
+Here, to experimentally resolve the question of whether mitochondrial disease phenotypes can change in single individuals due to the dynamics of the proportion of Δ mtDNA in various tissues, I have used a mouse model carrying pathogenic Δ mtDNA.
+Previously, my colleagues succeeded in generating a trans-mitochondrial mouse model (mito-mice Δ) with a heteroplasmic state for wild-type mtDNA and Δ mtDNA with a 4,696-bp deletion from nucleotide position 7,759 of the tRNALys gene to position 12,454 of the ND5 gene (see Figure 1) (Inoue et al. 2000).
 The Δ mtDNA introduced in mito-mice Δ is similar to the pathogenic mutant mtDNA with the "common deletion" that is found in patients with KSS or PS (Holt et al. 1988; Larsson et al. 1990; McShane et al. 1991; Rotig et al. 1995).
-Because the mito-mice∆ all share the same nuclear genomic background (C57BL/6, also called B6), their genetic variation is restricted to the load of AmtDNA in various tissues.
-The mito-miceA, therefore, would provide the direct experiment evidence whether a single AmtDNA could cause the onset and transition of different mitochondrial disease phenotypes.
+Since the mito-mice Δ all share the same nuclear genomic background (C57BL/6, also called B6), their genetic variation is restricted to the load of Δ mtDNA in various tissues.
+The mito-mice Δ , therefore, would provide the direct experimental evidence whether a single Δ mtDNA could cause the onset and transition of different mitochondrial disease phenotypes.

-By using these mito-mice Δ , we investigated that Δ mtDNA possessed a pathogenic potential for the onset of two distinct phenotypes of mitochondrial diseases, PS-like and KSS-like phenotypes, early in life (days 1-34 after birth) and in midlife (6 months of age), respectively.
-We also observed that the mice that escaped from the early death probably because PS-like phenotypes developed KSS-like phenotypes in middle age, showing the transition of distinct mitochondrial disease phenotypes in single mito-mice Δ .
+By using these mito-mice Δ , I investigated whether Δ mtDNA possesses a pathogenic potential for the onset of two distinct phenotypes of mitochondrial diseases, PS-like and KSS-like phenotypes, early in life (days 1-34 after birth) and in midlife (6 months of age), respectively.
+I also observed that the mice that escaped from the early death probably due to PS-like phenotypes developed KSS-like phenotypes in middle age, showing the transition of distinct mitochondrial disease phenotypes in single mito-mice Δ .

-MATERIALS AND METHODS
+MATERIALS & METHODS